 To a town of Galilee called Nazareth

 According to non-Biblical books, Mary’s parents Joachim and Anne were childless.
 God gave them an extraordinary child in their old age, as it happened to Abraham’s wife Sarah.
 Joachim and Anne had promised to God that they would entrust their child to the Temple for the Lord’s service.
-So they brought Mary, when she was three years old, to the Temple and offered her as they had promised before her birth.
+So they brought Mary when she was three years old, to the Temple and offered her as they had promised before her birth.
 While Mary grew up in the Temple, her aged parents died.
-A girl could not continue in the Temple from her puberty.
+A girl could not continue in the Temple once she attained puberty.
 So, between the age of 12 and 15, the priests betrothed her to Joseph, whom God had selected to marry her.
 So, Joseph took Mary from Jerusalem to Nazareth.

 (27) To a young virgin who was engaged to a man named Joseph, of the family of David; and the virgin’s name was Mary.

 To a young virgin

 According to the apocryphal book, The Gospel of the Nativity of Mary, the blessed mother had made a vow of virginity at the Temple of Jerusalem while living there from the age of three.
 Hence, she asked Angel Gabriel, how she, a lifelong virgin, could give birth to a child.
 This was also the fulfilment of another prophecy: “Therefore, the Lord himself will give you a sign: The virgin will conceive and give birth to a son and will call him Immanuel” (Isa 7:14).
 Thus, the virgin birth became a prophetic sign of the Messiah’s arrival.
 The Catholic Church and some other churches teach the perpetual virginity of Mary.